 Figure 1 – Neonatal Evaluation

-1A: 2D image of total anomalous pulmonary venous return to the innominate vein in a patient with hypoplastic left heart syndrome.
+1A: 2D image of total anomalous pulmonary venous return with a vertical vein (arrow) to the innominate vein in a patient with hypoplastic left heart syndrome.

-1B: Anomalous right pulmonary vein and sequestration in a patient with Scimitar syndrome and hypoplastic left heart syndrome.
+1B: Anomalous right pulmonary vein (arrow) and an aortopulmonary collateral (short arrow) in a patient with Scimitar syndrome and hypoplastic left heart syndrome.

-1C: 3D image of bilateral superior vena cava in a patient with tricuspid atresia.
+1C: 3D image of bilateral superior vena cava (arrows) in a patient with tricuspid atresia.

 Figure 2 – Post Norwood evaluation

-2A: 3D reconstruction of an aortopulmonary shunt from the base of the right innominate artery to the right pulmonary artery.
+2A: 3D reconstruction of an aortopulmonary shunt (arrow) from the base of the right innominate artery to the right pulmonary artery.
+Left SVC is noted.

-2B: Distal Sano anastomosis to the branch pulmonary arteries.
+2B: Axial 2D image of a distal Sano anastomosis to the branch pulmonary arteries.

-2C: Occluded aortopulmonary shunt.
+2C: Saggital 2D image of an occluded aortopulmonary shunt (***) from the base of the innominate artery (arrow).

-2D: Aortic coarctation at the distal norwood anastomosis after first stage Sano palliation.
+2D: Posterior view of a 3D reconstruction showing aortic coarctation at the distal Norwood anastomosis (arrow) after first stage Sano palliation.

 Figure 3 – Post Glenn Evaluation

-3A: Narrowing of the superior vena cava to right pulmonary artery anastomosis after cavopulmonary connection.
+3A: Coronal 2D image of narrowing (arrow) of the superior vena cava to right pulmonary artery anastomosis after cavopulmonary connection.

-3B: Clot in the superior vena cavaand a patent left pulmonary artery stent.
+3B: Coronal 2D image showing a clot in the superior vena cava (arrow) and a patent left pulmonary artery stent (*) after Glenn cavopulmonary anastamosis.

-3C: Extensive venous collaterals.
+3C: Coronal 2D image showing dense contrast opacification of decompressing venous collaterals (arrow) in a patient with innominate vein and subclavian vein occlusion after glenn cavopulmonartery anastomosis..

-3D: Left pulmonary artery stent and veno-eno collaterals.
+3D: Saggital 2D reconstruction in the same patient showing a patent LPA stent (arrow) on a venous phase acquisition.

-3E: Tracheal atresia in a patient after the glenn procedure.
+3E: Long segment tracheal atresia (***) in a patient after the Glenn procedure.
+Both the proximal and distal tracheal are visualized (arrows).

 Figure 4: Post Fontan Evaluation

-4A: 2D image from the venous phase scan in a patient after lateral tunnel fontan.
+4A: Coronal 2D image from the venous phase scan in a patient after lateral tunnel Fontan.
+The Fontan fenestration patch is noted (*).

-4B: Retained pulmonary valve leaflets and the pathway to the aorta from the systemic ventricle.
+4B: 2D image of retained pulmonary valve leaflets (arrow) in a patient after pulmonary artery ligation.
+The pathway from the systemic LV to the aorta is mildly narrowed (*).

-4C: Patent fontan fenestration with unopacified flow from the fontan to the atrium.
+4C: 2D axial image of apatent Fontan fenestration stent (*) with unopacified flow from the Fontan to the atrium (arrow) after septectomy.

-4D: Large decompressing collateral from the innominate vein after the Fontan procedure
+4D: 3D reconstruction of a densly opacified large decompressing collateral from the innominate vein after the Fontan procedure (***).

-4E: Venous and arterial collaterals after the Fonan procedure.
+4E: 2D coronanal image of both veno-venous (arrows) and arterial collaterals(*) after the Fontan procedure.

 Financial Support and Conflicts of Interest: